AlexanderCord/wordrepeater/README.md

 # WordRepeater

-App that allows you to repeat words you've learned.
+WordRepeater is an app that allows you to repeat words you've learned.

 Different training modes are available
 - Repeat only new words